 How Male Breast Reduction Is Performed

-Excision: If thick glandular tissue or excessive skin is present, excision (precise cutting away of tissue) through the nipple or under the breast may be the best approach.
+- Excision: If thick glandular tissue or excess skin is present, excision (precise cutting away of tissue) through the nipple or under the breast may be the best approach.

-Combined approach: For some men, a combination of liposuction and tissue excision is the best approach.
-Oftentimes this approach is used if both significant excess fat and excess glandular tissue is present.
+- Combined approach: For some men, a combination of liposuction and tissue excision is the best approach.
+Oftentimes this technique is used if both significant excess fat and excess glandular tissue are present.

 The goal in all of these surgical approaches is to provide a flatter chest with an improved contour from the front and in profile.
-For minor cases of gynecomastia, Dr. Bogue may be able to perform the procedure under local anesthesia in the office.
-Other cases require sedation with general anesthesia in an operating room.
+Most cases require sedation with general anesthesia in an operating room.
 To be thorough, Dr. Bogue sends out all breast tissue that is removed for pathologic examination to rule out cancer.

 Cost of Male Breast Reduction

-Pricing starts at $1,500 for small, in-office excisions and increases for more severe degrees of gynecomastia.
-A comprehensive quote is provided when you meet with Dr. Bogue outlining surgical fees, anesthesia fees, hospital fees and garments.
+Pricing starts at $5,500 depending upon the degree of gynecomastia.
+A comprehensive quote is provided when you meet with Dr. Bogue outlining surgical fees, anesthesia fees, hospital fees, and garments.
 Financing is available to those who qualify.

-To find out if you are a good candidate for male breast reduction surgery, please call the practice of board-certified plastic surgeon Dr. David Bogue at (561) 886-1002 to schedule a complimentary consultation.
+To find out if you are a good candidate for male breast reduction surgery, please call the practice of board-certified plastic surgeon Dr. David Bogue at 561-886-1000 to schedule a consultation.
 Dr. Bogue is proud to serve Boca Raton and the surrounding areas, including Fort Lauderdale and West Palm Beach.